thomastay/personal-blog/content/decompressing_gzip_2.md

 *Note: infgen requires system provided zlib, which on Windows can be a pain.
 I had to install MSYS and use the command gcc ./infgen.c -lz -o ./infgen*

-Instead of manually inspecting the bitstream with `xxd` all the time, I'll instead explain what infgen is printing out, section by section.
+Instead of manually inspecting the bitstream with `xxd` all the time, I'll instead use infgen as a solution manual, to decode the text in reverse.
 If you want to see me inspecting the bitstream, [I do a detailed explanation for a smaller file in Part 1.](/blog/gzip_investigations)

 ```
 $.\infgen.exe -dd .\test-huff.txt.gz